rollandxyz/ng7-release-starter/upgrade-to-ng7.md

 After installing Angular CLI, you can check the version of the installed CLI:`ng version`

-# how to upgrade from ng6 to ng7
+## how to upgrade from ng6 to ng7

+if you have ng6, run: `ng update @angular/cli @angular/core`

+## other upgrade options if you run into issues with the command above

 ## In order to update the angular-cli package installed globally in your system, you need to run:
 ---------------------------------
 npm uninstall -g angular-cli
 npm cache clean or npm cache verify (if npm > 5) npm install -g @angular/cli@latest

 ## Update RxJS (RxJS 6 is deprecated)
 ---------------------------------